chem-william/yowl/README.md

 # Versions

-Purr is not yet stable.
+Yowl is not yet stable.
 Patch versions never introduce breaking changes, but minor/major versions probably will.

 # License

-Purr is distributed under the terms of the MIT License.
+Yowl is distributed under the terms of the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) and [COPYRIGHT](COPYRIGHT) for details.